 I joined the London School in November 2018 as an Assistant Professor in Epidemiology, Biostatistics and Bioinformatics.
 I earned a B.Sc (Hons) in Biology from the National University of Ireland, Maynooth and completed my Ph.D. at the Smurfit Institute of Genetics at Trinity College Dublin focusing on the evolutionary genetics of RNA viruses.
 After completing a postdoctoral fellowship at the Nebraska Center for Virology, University of Nebraska Lincoln where I led studies researching the evolution of HIV-1 infection in mother/infants pairs from Zambia.
 I joined the Ragon Institute of Massachusetts General Hospital (MGH), MIT and Harvard as a research fellow in 2011 where my research centered on elucidating the viral-host interactions responsible for HIV-1 and HCV transmission and evolution.
 As a senior research scientist at Massachusetts General Hospital and the Ragon Institute my research focused on the application of innovative sequencing technology and algorithms to understand viral transmission and pathogen evolution.

-I supervise MSc student summer projects in molecular epidemiology.
+I supervise MSc student summer projects in infectious disease research, phylogenetics, viral evolution and molecular epidemiology.
 I welcome enquiries from people who would be interested in joining my group either as a postdoc or PhD student in the broad areas of molecular epidemiology, genomics, evolution and phylogenetics.

-Building on my prior experiences I am interested in the evolution and epidemiology of viral infections, and interactions with their hosts.
-Specifically, I am integrating both molecular and computational biology approaches to understand the evolutionary dynamics that shape viral diversity on a broad population scale to defining the evolutionary pathways of adaptation and transmission at the within-host level.
+I am interested in the evolution and epidemiology of infectious diseases especially viral infections, and how they interact with their hosts.
+Specifically, I am investigating both molecular and computational biology approaches to understand the evolutionary dynamics that shape viral diversity on a broad population scale to defining the evolutionary pathways of adaptation and transmission at the within-host level.

-My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses from HIV, HCV and SARS-CoV-2.
-Specific examples are listed below:
+My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses including HIV, HCV and SARS-CoV-2.
+Specific research projects are listed below:

-I am interested in reconstructing the evolutionary history of SARS-CoV-2, the virus that is responsible for the COVID-19 pandemic and its onwards spread and evolution within affected communities.
+I am interested in examining the evolution and transmission of SARS-CoV-2, the virus that is responsible for the COVID-19 pandemic and its onwards spread and evolution within affected communities.